Sternzeit Stories

 We love to take our time when drinking coffee.
 We do it on purpose.
 Because that’s exactly what’s in it: time, care, and craftsmanship.
 The reality of running a startup often looks quite different.

-When we take a moment to ourselves, it’s usually during a conversation—with partners or clients.
+When we take a moment to ourselves, it’s usually during a conversation—with our partners or clients.
 Sometimes we sit in armchairs, other times on a bench.
 To be honest, we like both and can’t really decide which we prefer.

-But one thing never changes: we drink our coffee Black.
+But one thing never changes: We drink our coffee Black.
 Pure.
 Without distractions.

 Photography by: